madetaille/codingjobs/ERD_ex/foreign_create_questions.md

 We want to create a website where users can ask questions.

-The necessary fields:
+The necessary fields for table Users: email,  last_connection (date and time) and Questions: title, content

-Users: email, last_connection (date and time)
+1. Add the foreign key to the correct table (hint: always in the child table).
+Use CASCADE options for the foreign key constraints.

-Questions: title, content
+2. Design the UML diagram of this relationship

-1. Add the foreign key to the correct table (hint: always in the child table)
+3. Using PHPMyAdmin, create the tables and relationships.
+Use CASCADE options for the foreign key constraints.

-2. Design the UML diagram of this relationship.
+4. Using PHPMyAdmin, insert some users and questions.

-3. Add some records by making the necessary links.
+5. Delete a user.
+What is the effect on the question tables?